 Huitznahuatl (MH677r)

-This black-line drawing of the compound glyph for the personal name Huitznahuatl (perhaps “Sharp Language”) is attested here as a man’s name.
+This black-line drawing of the compound glyph for the personal name or title, Huitznahuatl (something like mandón or alguacil in Spanish as shown in the Codex Mendoza, but it was also a famous name) is attested here as a man’s name.
 The glyph shows a frontal view of three thorny (pointing to huitztli) branches from an agave plant.
-To the right of these branches is a curving line that gives the suggestion of a volute, probably intending to point to the -nahuatl (language, speech) ending to the name.
+To the right of these branches is a curving line that gives the suggestion of a volute, possibly intending a phonetic indicator for the -nahuatl (language, speech) ending to the name.
+Also possible is that multiple thorns have been placed near (-nahuac) each other as a phonetic indicator.

 Stephanie Wood